melian009/Lapacom/Data/parameters_path.md

 ## Simulations of Simple Life Cycle of two species with competition:
 "Lapacom/Code/julia/ODE/Numerical_aproximation/X_scenarios.jl"

-# Specific parameters used in Simulations for Patella ordinaria and Patella aspera for empirical data:
+# Specific parameters used in Simulations for Patella ordinaria and Patella aspera from empirical data and as theoretical aproximations:

 ## Average numbe of oocytes per spawning season (Empitical estimation from dempirical data.
 oocytes_po = 385613 # Average: Patella ordinaria (nº of Eggs)